 How can I help my breastfed baby take a bottle?

 Babies who are exclusively breastfed may not want to take a bottle at daycare.
-Your best bet may be to start using a bottle at home as well, at least some of the time.
+Since formula-fed babies are already taking a bottle at home, most babies who have issues with taking a bottle at daycare are babies who are used to nursing.
+If your breastfed baby refuses a bottle, your best bet may be to start using a bottle at home as well, at least until they get used to it.